Oregon’s Department of Human Services (DHS) contracts with IRCO to provide the following services to refugees in the greater Portland Metro area:

 - New Arrival Employment Services (NAES) - Provides employment assistance to help newly arrived refugees achieve self-sufficiency within twelve months of arrival.

-- Pre-Employment Training (PET) - Provides classroom English language instruction for newly arrived refugees in the areas of work search skills, job application and interview skills, and appropriate on-the-job behavior.
+- Pre-Employment Training (PET) - Provides classroom English language instruction for newly arrived refugees in the areas of work search skills, job application and interview skills, information on appropriate on-the-job behavior, and provides short employment trainings.
 This project helps refugees understand the dynamics of the American work place, function more effectively on the job, and improves their potential for job retention.

 - Coordinated Assistance to Support Employment (CASE) - Provides support services to newly arrived refugees who are in the NAES project.